yjwu17/STBP-for-training-SpikingNN/README.md

 # Spatio-temporal BP for spiking neural networks.
-Python implementation of convolutional SNN.
+Matlab version of convolutional SNN on MNSIT.
+Please find another branch for Pytorch version on CIFAR10 and N-MNIST (update later).

 ### Requirement
-- Python 3.5
+- Python 3.6
-- Pytorch 0.4.0
 - MNIST dataset
+- CIFAR10 dataset
+- N_MSNIT dataset

 ### Results
 After 100 epochs, it can obtain ~ 99.4% acc on MNIST.